 RISKS AND CHALLENGES

 The Guinness World Record guidelines are extremely strict.
 For instance, the width of the maze path cannot be any larger than 1cm and the entirety of the paper must be filled, without any gaps of paper showing.
-It also must be solvable, which I still haven't quite figure out a great method for.
-Once it's finished, it would easily take someone a year to solve.
-So, I think the best option is to solve it as I go.
-The maze must be in a public place, with 2 independent witnesses with the entire process being recorded.
-Another challenge I see myself facing during this project is time.
-I am a mom, a working artist and run a small art studio.
+It also must be solvable, which I still haven't quite figured out a great method for.
+Perhaps the best option is to solve it as I go.
+The maze must be created in a public place, with 2 independent witnesses and the entire process recorded.
+Another challenge I foresee during this project is time.
+I'm a mom, a working artist and run a small art studio.
 It's going to be difficult balancing and managing time to put in the work of creating the worlds biggest hand-drawn maze.
 But it's certainly not impossible and I'm not the giving up type.
 I think my biggest hurdle will be asking people for help along the way, because something tells me it's going to take a village to get to the finish line.